Sort records (and items in any table)

 - Unsorted

-Note: If you need to sort records by values in a field that is not included in the Result set View, it is possible to add (and remove) columns in the Result set settings box, which is accessed by selecting Settings in the Result set View toolbar.
+index, which cannot be sorted.
+An exception is often the (documentation) Title field. - If you need to sort records by values in a field that is not included in the Result set View, it is possible to add (and remove) columns by selecting Settings in the Result set View toolbar.

 In this example, records are sorted by the values in creator: